mlflow/mlflow/docs/source/llms/tracing/index.rst

 Yes.

-There are two fluent APIs that are used for blanket enablement or disablement of the MLflow Tracing feature in order to support users who may not wish to record interactions with their LangChain models for a brief period, or if they have concerns about long-term storage of data that was sent along with a request payload to a model in interactive mode.
+There are two fluent APIs that are used for blanket enablement or disablement of the MLflow Tracing feature in order to support users who may not wish to record interactions with their trace-enabled models for a brief period, or if they have concerns about long-term storage of data that was sent along with a request payload to a model in interactive mode.

 To **disable** tracing, the :py:func:`mlflow.tracing.disable` API will cease the collection of trace data from within MLflow and will not log any data to the MLflow Tracking service regarding traces.

-To **enable** tracing (if it had been temporarily disabled), the :py:func:`mlflow.tracing.enable` API will re-enable tracing functionality for LangChain models that are invoked while autologging is active or for any model that is invoked that has explicitly added fluent or client API calls to initiate a trace log.
+To **enable** tracing (if it had been temporarily disabled), the :py:func:`mlflow.tracing.enable` API will re-enable tracing functionality for instrumented models that are invoked.

 Q: How can I associate a trace with an MLflow Run?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^